prof-rossetti/georgetown-opim-243-201901/projects/robo-advisor.md

 Specifically, the system should accept one or more stock or cryptocurrency symbols as information inputs, then it should request real live historical trading data from the Internet, and finally it should provide a recommendation as to whether or not the client should purchase the given stocks or cryptocurrencies.

+## Learning Objectives

+  1. Create a tool to automate manual efforts and streamline business processes.
+  2. Gain familiarity with APIs and web services, and practice issuing HTTP requests in Python (focusing on GET requests).
+  3. Increase exposure to JSON-formatted data, and practice processing it in Python.
+  4. Leverage built-in Python modules and third-party Python packages to speed development and enhance capabilities.

 ## Requirements

 ### Repository Requirements

-Your project repository should contain an "app" directory with a "robo_advisor.py" file inside.
+Your project repository should contain an "app" directory with a "robo_advisor.py" file inside (i.e. "app/robo_advisor.py").

 Your project repository should contain a "README.md" file.
 The README file should provide instructions to help someone else install, setup, and run your program.
 This includes instructions for installing package dependencies, for example using Pip.
 It also includes instructions for setting an environment variable named `ALPHAVANTAGE_API_KEY` (see "Security Requirements" section below).